-2018 vaccine composition for people aged over 65
+2019 vaccine composition for people over 65

-As you get older, your immune system weakens.
-As a result, research has found that the antibody response in older people after getting the traditional flu vaccine isn't as high as it is in younger people.
-For this reason, the government funded vaccine for people over 65 this year is different to that which is being offered to the rest of the community.
-It is a trivalent vaccine, designed to provoke stronger immune response and includes the following three killed influenza virus strains:
+As you get older, your immune system weakens, and research shows the antibody response in older people after getting the traditional flu vaccine isn't as high as it is in younger people.
+For this reason, the government-funded vaccine for people over 65 this year is different to that which is being offered to the rest of the community.
+It is a trivalent vaccine, designed to provoke a stronger immune response and includes the following three inactive influenza virus strains:

 - A/Michigan/45/2015 (H1N1) pdm09-like virus

-- A/Singapore/INFIMH-16-0019/2016 (H3N2)-like virus
+- A/Switzerland/8060/2017 (H3N2)-like virus (new in 2019)

 - B/Phuket/3073/2013-like virus